 The Finnish festival, Ankkarock, is one of the best ways to wave goodbye to the short Finnish summer and close the festival season.
 The event takes place in the Korso part of Vantaa – the city directly north of Helsinki.
-The weather was already like in autumn, but the festive atmosphere still prevailed and prevented the people from moping about the summer’s end. [ed 2021: we’re in the process of recovering this gallery; be sure to check back soon!]
+The weather was already like in autumn, but the festive atmosphere still prevailed and prevented the people from moping about the summer’s end.
+Check out the gallery here.

 The weather forecast for that day didn’t foretell anything good, but you can never rely on the forecasts 100% and this was one of those cases where it was fortunately wrong – the promised rains didn’t pour on our heads!
 So we gathered at the Park Stage (Puistolava) to watch one of Finland’s craziest and most energetic bands – STAM1NA.
 If you ever get the chance to check these guys out, don’t miss it!
 You might not understand much of what they sing (or any of it if you don’t speak any Finnish), but the vibe you get from the music blasted by this bunch gives you an electric charge.
 Before you even notice it, you’ll find yourself in the middle of the moshpit and then watch out!

 The next stop on our list were the Finnish Vikings from ENSIFERUM.
 Their devoted followers crowded around the stage, some in their own war paint, ready for the journey into battle!
 Even the most stubborn festival-goers found themselves singing along and tapping their feet to “Lai Lai Hei.”